Love Island 2020 soundtrack – all the songs featured on the winter series

-The truth collection could also be making its winter debut however Love Island nonetheless options basic summer season chart hits
+The truth collection could also be making its winter debut however Love Island nonetheless options traditional summer season chart hits

-The primary episode of Love Island’s 2020 winter version has introduced summer season to our screens with a recent batch of single Islanders and a brand new South African villa.
-It’s beginning to really feel like July once more, primarily because of the collection’ soundtrack of infectious chart toppers.
+The primary episode of Love Island’s 2020 winter version has introduced summer season to our screens with a contemporary batch of single Islanders and a brand new South African villa.
+It’s beginning to really feel like July once more, primarily as a result of collection’ soundtrack of infectious chart toppers.

-For these of you who couldn’t cease dancing in your armchairs throughout final evening’s episode, right here’s a listing of the songs and artists that you might hear yesterday.
+For these of you who couldn’t cease dancing in your armchairs throughout final night time’s episode, right here’s a listing of the songs and artists that you would hear yesterday.

 What’s the Love Island theme track?